chinamike65/hugo-tuolesi/content/book3/book3en.md

 There must be strong confidence in the Three Treasures, and joy from the heart.

-After making offerings with such a mentality, then dedicate the merits and virtues to the supreme Bodhi, not to attain the fruit of man, heaven and Theravada, let alone to focus on worldly afDharmairs, that is, to dedicate to the vastness.
+After making offerings with such a mentality, then dedicate the merits and virtues to the supreme Bodhi, not to attain the fruit of man, heaven and Theravada, let alone to focus on worldly affairs, that is, to dedicate to the vastness.

 In the "Sutra of Judgment by King Ajatashi", there is a story about a poor girl who gave a lamp and received the prophecy of the Buddha.
 It shows that even if the offerings are small, but with great intentions, they can still get great results.

 One day, when the Buddha was in the Qijaburi Mountain in the country of Luoyueqi, King Ajataset invited the Buddha to have a meal.
-After the meal, the Buddha returned to the Jihuan Jingshe, and the Dharmamous doctor, the old woman, suggested lighting a lamp for offering to the Buddha.
+After the meal, the Buddha returned to the Jihuan Jingshe, and the famous doctor, the old woman, suggested lighting a lamp for offering to the Buddha.

 296